top of page

 Today we are going to explore Dharamshala proper.
 The guides we’ve read are really dismissive saying that there’s little to see here, but we have a great day.

-First stop is a suprise.
+First stop is a surprise.
 As we leave the hustle and bustle of the town, our driver turns down a small road and after a short distance the landscape transforms into gentle hills carpeted with tea bushes.
 We arrive at the Himalayan Brew Tea Garden.

 After exploring the plantation we learn about the different types of tea produced - and decide to sample the rather delicious White Tea.